Zan-Huang/IntelligentEvolving/README.md

 # IntelligentEvolving
-A study of evolution and Markov Blankets
+A Study of Evolution and Markov Blankets